Alxmrphi/Icelandic/index.md

 This tutorial aims to illustrate how to build a simple word embedding model for Icelandic using Word2Vec, implemented in the gensim library.
 Many of the details will be overlooked as the goal is simply to show how to create your own model and some of the interesting applications that can be applied.

+### Prerequisites

+To run the code used in this article it is recommended that you have [Anaconda](https://www.continuum.io/downloads) installed as well as [gensim](https://radimrehurek.com/gensim/install.html).

 ### Word embedding models

 The idea behind word embedding is to look at a word in its surrounding context and derive a representation for it that exists in a high dimensional vector space.
 Even if the words 'dog' and 'canine' do not ever occur together in a specific training corpus, the environments in which they do occur (dictated by the surrounding context words) are enough for their embedding to be similar.
 Then, mathemetical measures of similarity on vectors would be able to detect that 'canine' is in fact a very similar word to 'dog' and less so to the word 'apple'.
 This idea is captured nicely in what is known as the distributional hypothesis.